-However, if you admit that there is room for improvement, this series of articles could benefit you.
+However, if you admit that there is room for improvement, this article could benefit you.
 You will understand the negative effects caused by simple shortcomings in the communications surrounding schedule management.

 Here, we address the concept of the bulletin board as the central tool for your communications.